The newly refurbished Café Qua... read more

 Other Interventions are in place to support patients with dementia in hospital these include:

-- The Trust employs two clinical nurse specialists who have developed an understanding dementia course to all grades of staff since 2002; training has been increased to include induction of new staff and shorter awareness sessions
+- The Trust employs four clinical nurse specialists who have developed an understanding dementia course to all grades of staff since 2002; training has been increased to include induction of new staff and shorter awareness sessions.

 - Early identification and treatment of delirium promoting the use of the CAM (a tool for assessing a person with delirium) in all clinical settings